-- a.
-Temporary, where there is no impact on sharing regime (FSS/FS) or incumbent operations - i.
+a.
+Temporary, where there is no impact on sharing regime (FSS/FS) or incumbent operations

+- i.
 We recommend that no financial payments are necessary and that a Special Temporary Authority (STA) model would be appropriate - b.
-Temporary, where there could be impact on secondary market opportunities - Engage in a Secondary Market Scheme but challenges in the valuation for federal access.
+Temporary, where there could be impact on secondary market opportunities - i.
+We recommend engagement in a Negotiated Secondary Market Arrangement but challenges in the valuation for federal access.